sjspielman/tasty/additional-resources/using-environments-post-workshop.md

 ```

 Enter `1` to restore the project from the existing lockfile.
-At this point, all R packages should automatically install, and you can use R in this working directory with all packages installed.
+At this point, all R packages should automatically install and your R environment will be all set up and ready to go!

-Note that these packages will only be accessible from the directory where you have stored your `renv.lock` file (for more on how `renv` works, please see the [full documentation](https://rstudio.github.io/renv/articles/renv.html)).
+⚠️ These installed packages can _only_ be accessed when working in this RStudio Project, so you will always need to work in this RStudio Project to replicate the workshop's R environment.
+For more on how and why this is the case, check out the [full `renv` documentation](https://rstudio.github.io/renv/articles/renv.html.

 ## Parting thoughts and further reading